TedGoas/Dante/src/posts/2022-08-24-product-design-hiring.md

 ## Being a product designer is unique because it requires a wide range of skills.
 Which parts of being a designer have come naturally to you?
 Which have you had to put more effort into?
 <p class="text-sm text-gray-400 -mt-2">from <a href="http://sophieshepherd.com/interview-questions/">Sophie Shepard</a></p>

-I usually start with a little chit-chat to get both parties comfortable, after which I usually segue into this question.
+I usually start each interview with a little chit-chat to get everyone comfortable, after which I usually segue into this question.

 The first part of this question tells me what someone is naturally drawn to, what gives them energy, and why they chose to become a designer.
 Hearing someone talk about the skills they value also tells me how they view their role as a designer.